ubclaunchpad/LP-website/handbook/onboarding/strategy.md

 ### Google Drive

 Make sure all strategy members are given "editor" access to the [shared Launch Pad Strategy subfolder](https://drive.google.com/drive/folders/0BwdNv1PZjDeXMkc1eDVNY1ZHT00), which is owned by the `team@ubclaunchpad.com` account.

+## Workflows

+TODO: how the Strategy team will use handbook / GitHub / Drive etc.